nimaafshar/metadamagenet/README.md

 ## Problem Definition

-We can convert this building annotations (polygons) to a binary mask.
+We can convert these building annotations (polygons) to a binary mask.
 We can also convert the damage levels to values 1-4 and use them as the value for all the pixels in their corresponding building, forming a semantic segmentation mask.
 Thus, we define the building localization task as predicting each pixel's value being zero or non-zero.
 We also define the damage classification task as predicting the exact value of pixels within each building.
 We consider the label of an